kaisenlinux/manpages-dev/category/Dirvish/dirvish.md

        Dirvish was created by J.W.
 Schultz of Pegasystems Technologies.

 BUGS AND ISSUES
        Fields  set  in  configuration files will override command line options that have been set before the file is read.
-This behaviour while consistent  may  occa‐ sionally confuse.
+This behaviour while consistent may occasionally confuse.
 For this reason most command line options should be specified after any options that may cause a configuration file to be loaded.

        In order to preserve permissions it is necessary for dirvish to run as root on the backup server.

        The root user must have non-interactive ssh access to the client systems.
 It is not necessary that this access be as the root user on the client.

        File ownership is preserved using numeric values so it is not necessary to have user accounts on the backup server.
-Making the vaults network accessible us‐ ing protocols that map UIDs based on names instead of number could allow access controls on files to be violated.
+Making the vaults network accessible using protocols that map  UIDs based on names instead of number could allow access controls on files to be violated.

        Making the vaults writable by users will compromise the integrity of the backups.
-Therefore any access to the vaults by users should be done through a read- only mount.
+Therefore any access to the vaults by users should be done through a read-only mount.

                                                                                                                                                                                      DIRVISH(8)